We may earn a commission if you make a purchase through the links on our website.

 SolarWinds Security Event Manager is a very good solution if you particularly want an onsite software package.
 This system installs on Windows Server.

-- Compliance reporting for PCI DSS, HIPAA, SOX, GLBA, and NERC SIP.
+• Compliance Reporting: Offers compliance reporting features for standards such as PCI DSS, HIPAA, SOX, GLBA, and NERC SIP, ensuring adherence to regulatory requirements and industry standards.

 This is a very strong log file management system as well as a security operation.
 The Security Event Manager collects log messages and stores them in a meaningful directory structure for easy access.
 It then protects those directories and files from tampering.
 This is a vital requirement for any site-based SIEM.